common-workflow-language/common-workflow-language/CONFORMANCE_TESTS.md

 ```

 _NOTE_: For running on OSX systems, you'll need to install coreutils via brew.
 This will add to your
-system some needed GNU-like tools.
+system some needed GNU-like tools like `greadlink`.

+1. If you haven't already, install [brew](http://brew.sh/) package manager in your mac
+2. Run `brew install coreutils`